DocoJS/DocoJS/CONTRIBUTING.md

 1. If you want to contribute code to this package, you should do it via [pull request](/../../pulls).
 2. First of all, fork this repository and create `t/<number>` branch, where `<number>` is a number of [an issue](/../../issues) you're going to fix.
 3. Prepare the [development environment](#development-environment).
-4. Write your code and commit to your branch.
+4. Write your code and commit it to your branch.
   * Commit messages should use the [Conventional Commits convention](https://www.conventionalcommits.org/en/v1.0.0/).
 The repository uses Commitizen to help in composing a commit message.
 You can use it by running the `git cz` command.
   * Please use the name of the package as the scope (with or without the `@docojs/` prefix), e.g. `feat(@docojs/doco): some new cool feature` or `feat(doco): some new cool feature`.
 5. Ensure that everything is working by writing some tests and running them (`pnpm run test` in the package directory or in the main repo directory).
+6. If the `main` branch got updated during your development, please update your branch by merging the latest `main` in using the `git merge --no-ff origin/main` command.
 7. If everything works fine, you can create a new pull request and relax, waiting for merge!
   * The PR title should also follow the [Conventional Commits convention](https://www.conventionalcommits.org/en/v1.0.0/).
 It should describe the overall goal of the PR, e.g. `fix(core): fix incorrect date generation code`.
 All PRs are squashed before merging and their titles are used as the merge commit message by default.

 ### Repository structure